Bil-Jac wet dog food earns the Advisor’s second-highest tier rating of 4 stars.

 Canned Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Turkey broth, turkey, chicken, egg product, sweet potatoes, carrots, pea protein, tapioca starch, tricalcium phosphate, dextrose, potato starch, glycine, potassium chloride, salt, guar gum, sage, choline chloride, zinc proteinate, vitamin E supplement, iron proteinate, taurine, vitamin B12 supplement, vitamin A acetate, copper proteinate, manganese proteinate, niacin, d-calcium pantothenate, thiamine mononitrate, biotin, riboflavin, pyridoxine hydrochloride, vitamin D3 supplement, calcium iodate, folic acid, sodium selenite
+Ingredients: Chicken broth, chicken, egg product, sweet potatoes, green beans, pea protein, tapioca starch, tricalcium phosphate, dextrose, potato starch, glycine, potassium chloride, salt, thyme, guar gum, choline chloride, zinc proteinate, vitamin E supplement, iron proteinate, taurine, vitamin B12 supplement, vitamin A acetate, copper proteinate, manganese proteinate, niacin, d-calcium pantothenate, thiamine mononitrate, biotin, riboflavin, pyridoxine hydrochloride, vitamin D3 supplement, calcium iodate, folic acid, sodium selenite